JoeyStanley/joeyr/README.md

     them for a continuous scale? `color_gradienter` can do that.
 I don’t know everything about how color is encoded, but it seems to work well enough for me, though there may be some weird bugs.

+  - `ucfirst` was a function I copied over from Perl code.
+It just capitalizes the first character of a string.
+Unlike some other functions that are more sophisticaed and transform the text into title case, sometimes I just need the very first character only, rather than the first character of each word.

 ## Conclusion